Leiven/Leiven.github.io/README.md

 > This will be the homepage of our GitHub page.

-7. Now, we can create our resumé by typing it down on the *index.md* file that we have just created with the appropriate [Markdown](https://www.markdownguide.org/cheat-sheet/) formatting.
+7. Now, we can create our resume by typing it down on the *index.md* file that we have just created with the appropriate [Markdown](https://www.markdownguide.org/cheat-sheet/) formatting.

+> As mentioned by [Andrew Etter](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS) on his book, Markdown is a wonderful and widely used markup language in the world.
+Markdown is popular and is also used by simple web-based system, such as GitHub pages.
+Learning Markdown syntax would be very beneficial.

-> (optional) If we want to add Jekyll styles to our GitHub page that hosts our resumé, proceed with the next steps:
+> If we want to add Jekyll styles to our GitHub page that hosts our resume, proceed with the next steps:

 8. **Add** another file by using **Create new file**.